 We are the people who believe in our kids, demand their rights and get them affirmed.
-We are the community who supported them in all they did from infancy to adulthood.
+We are the community who supports them in all they do from infancy to adulthood.
 We are also people with Down syndrome, working together for a better future.

 - NDSC Publications